tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   An advantage of REVEN is that it captures all executed instructions of the binary, so every "hidden" activities are disclosed clearly under REVEN.
 Since a scenario is system-wide, the executed instructions come from all executing threads on the system;  but in this case we are interested in instructions of the binary only, we select instructions executed by `F4b_XOR_W4kfu.exe`, the result is equivalent with the execution trace of the program.

-  The first thing we can observe is the binary starts executing from the instruction at the address `0x402000`, this is also the entry point of the program, we can check that using `objdump`:
+  The first thing we can observe is the binary starts executing from the instruction at the address `0x402000`, this is also the entry point of the program, we can check this fact using `objdump`:

     objdump -f F4b_XOR_W4kfu.exe